Azure/azure-functions-durable-extension/docfx/articles/overview.md

 ## The Technology
 Behind the scenes the Durable Functions extension is built on top of the [Durable Task Framework](https://github.com/Azure/durabletask), an open source library on GitHub.
 Much like how Azure Functions is the serverless evolution of Azure WebJobs, Durable Functions is the serverless evolution of the Durable Task Framework.
 It is used heavily within Microsoft and outside as well to automate mission-critical processes and is a natural fit to leverage within the serverless Azure Functions environment.

-### Checkpointing and Orchestrator Replay
+### Event Sourcing, Checkpointing, and Orchestrator Replay
+Orchestrator functions reliably maintain their execution state using a cloud design pattern known as [Event Sourcing](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing).
+Instead of directly storing the *current* state of an orchestration, the durable extension uses an append-only store to record the *full series of actions* taken by the function orchestration.
+This has many benefits, including improving performance, scalability, and responsiveness compared to "dumping" the full runtime state.
+Other benefits include providing eventual consistency for transactional data and maintaining full audit trails/history, which itself can enable reliable compensating actions.

-Orchestrator functions have the ability to checkpoint their state whenever an `await` keyword is encountered.
-Under the covers `await` is simply yielding control of the thread back to the Durable Task Framework dispatcher which then commits any actions that the orchestrator function queued up, such as calling one or more child functions or scheduling a durable timer.
-It also saves a record of which actions have been taken so far (the *execution history*) by the orchestrator function.
-Once all this data is persisted to storage, the orchestrator can go to sleep and billing can be stopped.
+The use of Event Sourcing by this extension is completely transparent.
+Under the covers, the `await` operator in an orchestrator function yields control of the thread back to the Durable Task Framework dispatcher.
+The dispatcher then commits any new actions that the orchestrator function scheduled (such as calling one or more child functions or scheduling a durable timer) to storage.
+This transparent commit action appends to the *execution history* of the orchestration instance to durable storage and subsequently add messages to a queue to schedule the actual work.
+At this point, the orchestrator function can be unloaded from memory and billing can be stopped (if using the Azure Functions Consumption Plan) until there is more work to do, at which point its state can be reconstructed.

-Once a response message is received or the durable timer expires, the orchestrator will wake up again and **re-execute the entire function from the start** in order to rebuild the local state.
+Once an orchestration function is given more work to do (e.g. a response message is received or a durable timer expires), the orchestrator will wake up again and **re-execute the entire function from the start** in order to rebuild the local state.
 If during this replay the code tries to call a function (or do any other async work), the Durable Task Framework will consult with the *execution history* of the current orchestration.
 If it finds that the activity function has already executed and yielded some result, it will replay that function's result immediately and the orchestrator code will continue running.
-This will continue happening until the function code to a point where either it is finished or it has scheduled new async work.
+This will continue happening until the function code gets to a point where either it is finished or it has scheduled new async work.

 ### Orchestrator Code Constraints
 With this replay behavior in mind, there are a very important set of constraints on the type of code that can be written in an orchestrator function: